Martin X-23 PRIME

-The Martin X-23A PRIME (Precision Reentry Including Maneuvering reEntry) (SV-5D) was a small lifting-body re-entry vehicle tested by the United States Air Force in the mid-1960s.
+The Martin X-23A PRIME (Precision Reentry Including Maneuvering reEntry) (SV-5D) is a small lifting-body re-entry vehicle tested by the United States Air Force in the mid-1960s.
 Unlike ASSET, primarily used for structural and heating research, the X-23A PRIME was developed to study the effects of maneuvering during re-entry of Earth's atmosphere, including cross-range maneuvers up to 617 nmi from the ballistic track.

 Design

-Each X-23A was constructed from titanium, beryllium, stainless steel, and aluminium.
+Each X-23A was constructed from titanium, beryllium, stainless steel, and aluminum.
 The craft consisted of two sections—the aft main structure and a removable forward "glove section".
 The structure was completely covered with a Martin-developed ablative heat shield 0.75 to 2.75 in thick, and the nose cap was constructed of carbon phenolic material.

 Aerodynamic control was provided by a pair of 12 × 12 in lower flaps, and fixed upper flaps and rudders.
 A nitrogen-gas reaction control system was used outside the atmosphere.
 At Mach 2 a drogue ballute deployed and slowed the vehicle's descent.
 As it deployed, its cable sliced the upper structure of the main equipment bay, allowing a 47 ft recovery chute to deploy.
 It would then be recovered in midair by a specially-equipped JC-130B Hercules aircraft.